johnnyip/Cloud-Project/README.md

 PASSWORD=$(kubectl get secret -n openfaas basic-auth -o jsonpath="{.data.basic-auth-password}" | base64 --decode; echo)
 echo -n $PASSWORD | faas-cli login --username admin --password-stdin

+# Password will be printed.
+Use this in the future (Access through browser)
 echo $PASSWORD

 # Pass the password environment variable to the kubernetes file